-After nearly a decade spent managing narrative on behalf of the most prominent venture-backed companies of their generation, in 2025 I left the corporate world behind to build something of my own.
+After nearly a decade spent managing narrative on behalf of some of the most prominent venture-backed companies of their generation, in 2025 I left the corporate world behind to build something of my own.

 My core thesis was that narrative is capital.